UtopleMan/KingpinNet/README.md

 ## Changelog
  - 0.7
+   - Added KingpinNet.UI
-  - Added KingpinNet.UI and the first widgets
+   - Added ProgressBar and Spinner widgets
+   - Removed all references to Microsofts static Console object and used the mockable IConsole interface instead
+   - Updated tests
  - 0.6
    - Bug fixes
  - 0.5
    - Bug fixes
  - 0.4
    - Added parse method to the KingpinApplication class
  - 0.2